jonathanwkelly/home/posts/monads.markdown

 It also works the other way around: if you can implement the monad interface for your own data types, suddenly you have a wealth of code that will work with it.

+Finally, you can use lists, `Maybe`{.haskell}, `IO`{.haskell}, and other types without knowing or caring that they happen to implement the monad interface.